GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Overview

 Hyperstack is the GPU cloud arm of NexGen Cloud, a UK-based infrastructure company founded in 2020.
-The platform positions itself as a cost-effective alternative to hyperscalers, with pricing 30-75% lower than AWS/Azure/GCP.
+The platform positions itself as a cost-effective alternative to hyperscalers.
+NexGen Cloud raised a $45M Series A in April 2025 (about $59M total funding) and reported strong growth in its AI cloud operations.

 Infrastructure

-Hyperstack operates across 3 regions: CANADA-1, NORWAY-1, and US-1.
+Hyperstack operates self-service across three regions (CANADA-1, NORWAY-1, US-1), with a Houston H100 SXM region coming soon, and roughly 13,000 GPUs deployed.
 The platform offers tiered service levels:

-- Standard Tier: GPU VMs with standard Ethernet networking
+1. Standard (on-demand) tier: GPU VMs with standard Ethernet networking

-- Supercloud Tier: High-performance clusters with 400Gb/s Quantum-2 InfiniBand for distributed training
+2. Supercloud tier: Reserved high-performance clusters with 400Gb/s Quantum-2 InfiniBand (SHARP) for distributed training

 Strengths

-- Supercloud tier provides InfiniBand for multi-node training
+• Supercloud tier provides InfiniBand and WEKA for reserved multi-node training

 Gaps

-- Smaller GPU fleet than CoreWeave, Nebius, or Lambda
+• Smaller GPU fleet and thinner documentation than CoreWeave, Nebius, or Lambda

-Best for: Cost-conscious teams wanting affordable H100/H200 access, comfortable with VM-based workflows rather than managed K8s.
+Best for: Cost-conscious teams wanting affordable on-demand H100/H200 access, comfortable with Ethernet networking unless they reserve a Supercloud cluster.

 Overview

-DataCrunch was founded in 2019 in Helsinki, Finland.
-In 2024, the company rebranded to Verda to emphasize its sustainability positioning.
-The company is now headquartered in Iceland.
+DataCrunch was founded in 2019 in Helsinki, Finland, and rebranded to Verda in November 2025 (a rebrand, not an acquisition) to emphasize its sustainability positioning.
+The company operates in Finland and Iceland.

 Infrastructure